|Rating:||8.8 / 10|

 I travelled through India a few years ago and managed to pick up a severe case of Giardia that took me six weeks on a fairly strong course of antibiotics to get rid of; an experience that I never, never, ever, want to repeat.
 Don’t be fooled here, Giardia, and other water born pathogens exists in Australia and there have even been outbreaks in town water sources in the past.
 As a result of this I am extremely cautious when collecting water on the trail and no matter how clear the water may appear, I will always use some form of water treatment just to be on the safe side.

 The Katadyn BeFree performs two tasks.
 It’s a soft flexible water bottle (600 ml) as well as being a filter that will remove all impurities aside from viruses.
 Due to its size the Katadyn BeFree 0.6 Litre is ideal for day hikes when you are guaranteed of finding water along the trail and the weather is reasonably mild.
 In 2017 I hiked the Canberra Centenary Trail (145 km) over three days in temperatures around 35°+ celsius and was drinking on average about 7 litres of water a day.
-For this hike, and for that matter all other hikes I prefer to use a hydration bladder and was taking small sips of water about very ten minutes.
+For this hike, and for that matter all other hikes I prefer to use a hydration bladder as my main water source as it allows me to take small sips of water about very ten minutes.
 I personally find that I don’t drink as much with any type of water bottle as it becomes a chore to get the bottle out to have a drink and in excessive heat this can be a problem even when there is plenty of water around.
 This may not be an issue for you if you are conscientious with drinking water.
 For milder days when the water consumption is not as high, the Katadyn BeFree is a good option limiting the water weight that you will carry.

 The other quirk with this unit is that it is a soft water bottle and can be a bit ‘floppy’ particularly when half full so you need to think about where your are going to store it.
 It its empty I will just roll it up an d it sits in the large stretch pocket on the back of my pack.
 If it has water in it then it lives in one of the side storage pockets along with other random assorted items that live there.
 If you are using this as your main water supply then you are less likely to get it out and drink.